-Our analysis of the external and internal environment has helped us to identify our key corporate priorities for the remainder of this plan.
+Our analysis of the external and internal environment has helped us to identify our key corporate priorities.
 These can cut across our strategic objectives and service areas and is underpinned by ensuring that we look at providing Value for Money for our tenants and external investors (e.g. funders).

-- Maintaining performance

-- Rent Affordability

-- Strategic Asset Management

-- Community Development, engagement and regeneration

-- Governance & business improvement

-- Strong financial controls and medium and long-term financial planning
+- Maintaining performance - Rent Affordability, tenancy sustainability and alleviating homelessness - Strategic Asset Management including tenant and resident safety - Community Development, engagement and regeneration - Governance & business improvement (including digital and equality and diversity measures) - Strong financial controls and medium and long-term financial planning impacted.
+Getting this under control and bringing the figures back to pre-lockdown levels will be an ongoing priority.

-7.1 - MAINTAINING IMMEDIATE BUSINESS CONTINUITY AND PERFORMANCE (COVID-19)
+7.1 - MAINTAINING BUSINESS CONTINUITY AND PERFORMANCE

 Cassiltoun has had a strong performance record with comparably low levels of rent arrears and void costs as well as high levels of satisfaction.
-Like many landlords in the first 6 months of 2020 -2021, arrears and voids have increased significantly.
-Getting this under control and bringing the figures back to pre-lockdown levels will be an ongoing priority for the rest of the financial year (and beyond).
+Like many landlords in 2020 -2021, arrears and void loss increased significantly.
+Reactive repairs and investment work were also